derekja/espcam/README.md

 You may also want some introduction to git and source code control.
 I like github desktop and generally use the command line tools in the git bash shell that it installs.
 You can find information about that here: https://docs.github.com/en/desktop/overview/getting-started-with-github-desktop

-Make sure that you have python 3.x installed. https://www.python.org/downloads/
+Make sure that you have python 3.x installed. https://www.python.org/downloads/ (I would advise against 3.12 right now, one of the examples does not work)

 Install the editor of your choice.
 I will demonstrate in VS Code, but any editor is fine.